Shruthi5ch/Encrypted-Keystroke-Clipboard-Logger/README.md

    ** Install required packages with:
    - pip install pynput pyperclip cryptography

+### 🔑 Key Generation

+Run the `gen_key.py` script once to generate a secret key file.
+This key is used for **both encryption and decryption** of the keystroke and clipboard logs.

 ### Ethical Considerations

 1. **Respect Privacy**: Ensure that you have explicit consent from individuals before monitoring or recording their keystrokes.
 Unauthorized monitoring is a serious violation of privacy.